bouchardi/BERT_for_GAP-coreference/README.md

 we aim to reduce gender bias in pronoun resolution by creating a coreference resolver that performs well on a gender-balanced pronoun dataset, The Gendered Ambiguous Pronouns (GAP) dataset.
-We leverage BERT's strong pre-training tasks on large unsupervised datasets and transfer these contextual representations.
+We leverage BERT's strong pre-training tasks on large unsupervised datasets and transfer these contextual representations to the fine-tuning stage, which is trained on GAP.

 We have submitted our best performing model to the [Gendered Pronoun Resolution](https://www.kaggle.com/c/gendered-pronoun-resolution/) Kaggle competition.